 At Mexborough St John's we provide a reading rich environment throughout school.
 Children in all classes enjoy novels read by the class teacher, participate in guided reading sessions, whole class reading, individual reading and reading in other areas of the curriculum.

-A clearly sequenced structure is in place for teaching reading across school using strategies based on EEF research.
-As children progress through school the way reading is taught is adapted to meet their needs.
+A clearly sequenced structure is in place for teaching reading across school using strategies drawn from EEF research.
+As children progress through school the way reading is taught is adapted to meet their needs, stage and age of development.
 The following strategies are used:

 Sharing stories and nursery rhymes in F1.
 We also use 'book at bedtime' to encourage children to share books at home with their families.
 When children are ready they are introduced to letter sounds and match pictures to sound and graphemes (written letters).

-Use of synthetic phonics is the main approach to reading in EYFS and lower KS1, with appropriately matched phonic books to support this.
+Use of synthetic phonics is the main approach to decoding in EYFS and KS1, with appropriately matched phonic books supporting this.

 Weekly individual reading in the EYFS and KS1 to focus on individual pupil needs.
 This may focus on word reading and / or comprehension skills.